Question

 Leadership

-Perfect for initiatives you led from the front, especially new projects or challenging situations requiring pioneering leadership and vision.
+Perfect for initiatives you led from the front, especially when you were the driving force behind new projects or major changes.
+It shows pioneering leadership.

 Executed